Cheap ways to get your 5-a-day

 8. Dried fruit

 You might be surprised to learn that dried raisins, currants and sultanas count towards your five-a-day.
-Just one tablespoon equates to a portion, so think about incorporating some next time you’re pouring out your breakfast cereal, making porridge or garnishing a salad.
+Just one tablespoon equates to a portion, so think about incorporating some next time you’re pouring out your breakfast cereal or making porridge.
+Dried fruit also comes in big packets, perfect for adding a tablespoon to breakfasts or doing some fun baking with the kids.
+They are usually inexpensive and can be a great way of getting more fruit into their diets.

-Check out our guide to find out why raisins are good for you.
-Then have a look at the best healthy cereals available to buy.
+Check out our guide to find out why raisins are good for you, then have a look at the best healthy cereals to buy.

 Chicken biryani